 This walk includes two of the absolute best beaches in Sydney.
 Balmoral is so close to perfect that you’ll never want to leave.
-It’s not you Aussie surf beach like Manly and Bondi because of it’s location in the harbour but that makes it the perfect beach for swimming and you don’t have to worry about a rip current.
+It’s not you Aussie surf beach like Manly and Bondi because of its location in the harbour but that makes it the perfect beach for swimming and you don’t have to worry about a rip current.
 Even so still swim within the netted area.

 The other beach is one of my personal favourites, Chowder Bay.
 Again since it’s inner harbour the water is calm.
 But there are extra bonuses to Chowder Bay, one being seahorses that hang out on the nets of the swimming area.
 There is also a kiosk and a bar located up from the beach walking towards Balmoral.
 The beach isn’t huge but it’s more of a local beach than a touristy beach like Bondi and Manly and doesn’t ever get too packed.

 This walk will take you about 2 hours but give some extra time for stops along the way and, of course, beach time.
-There are public toilettes along the walk, cafes and kiosks if you need a caffeinated pick me up.
+There are public toilets along the walk, cafes and kiosks if you need a caffeinated pick me up.

 Barrenjoey Headland Walk

 This is worth renting a car to do.
-You can take the bus up to Palm Beach but with a car you can drive around to West Head Lookout in Ku-ring-gai Chase Park and have more freedom to explore the area.
+You can take the bus up to Palm Beach, but with a car you can drive around to West Head Lookout in Ku-ring-gai Chase Park and have more freedom to explore the area.
 The drive up to Palm Beach can take up to 1 hour depending on traffic.

 On the way up to Palm Beach there are other beaches that you’ll want to stop at and check out.
 Depending on how much time you have, either stop along the way up to Palm Beach or on the way back to the city.
 Parking on weekends can be difficult but most beaches have a car park close by.
 If not, street parking is usually easy to find in the suburbs along the beaches.

 Though I suggest heading straight up to Palm Beach, hiking up to the lighthouse and walking along the beaches on both sides of the park.
-Then drive to Newport Arms Hotel for something to eat and a break.
+Then drive to the Newport Hotel for something to eat and a break.
 After lunch at Newport Arms Hotel, jump back in the car and drive over to West Head Lookout.
 Then head back to the city stopping at different beaches on the way.
 To finish off your northern beaches driving tour, end at Balmoral Beach Bathers’ Pavilion for a cocktail and snack in the bar.
 Since you can get to Manly easy enough be ferry, I would skip it on the way back giving Balmoral Beach more time.
 You won’t regret it.

 When driving around to Ku-ring-gai from Barrenjoey be careful of the wildlife on the side of the road.
 We’ve seen wild turkeys and small wallabies along the road not just in the park but right in the middle of people’s driveways.